-- Section 3.
-The Navajo Nation hereby creates a NELI / NIIP Committee with the authority to negotiate with the United States all appropriate terms and conditions that are consistent with this Resolution that would authorize the Navajo Nation the authority to construct, rehabilitate, and maintain the NIIP in the future and that would grant the Navajo Nation the necessary sums of money for future construction, rehabilitation, and maintenance of the NIIP and creates a NELI / NIIP Technical Support Team to provide substantive technical support to the NELI / NIIP Committee. - The Navajo Nation Council recognizes that 1. negotiating the terms and conditions necessary so that the Nation can obtain the authorization and future construction, necessary for funding rehabilitation, and maintenance of the NIIP is a critical endeavor that demands special attention.
-The Nation's ability to provide special attention to this critical endeavor is ensured by creating a NELI / NIIP Committee of Navajo Nation officials. the appoints Council hereby officials to the NELI / NIIP Committee: all Council Delegates who officially serve on the Eastern Navajo Land Commission and all Council Delegates who represent Chapters that contain NIIP lands: - day of the 22nd Navajo Nation Council.
+Section 3.
+The Navajo Nation hereby creates a NELI / NIIP Committee with the authority to negotiate with the United States all appropriate terms and conditions that are consistent with this Resolution that would authorize the Navajo Nation the authority to construct, rehabilitate, and maintain the NIIP in the future and that would grant the Navajo Nation the necessary sums of money for future construction, rehabilitation, and maintenance of the NIIP and creates a NELI / NIIP Technical Support Team to provide substantive technical support to the NELI / NIIP Committee.

+- Navajo Nation Council recognizes that 1.
+The negotiating the terms and conditions necessary so that the Nation can obtain the authorization and construction, funding necessary for future rehabilitation, and maintenance of the NIIP is a critical endeavor that demands special attention.
+The Nation's ability to provide special attention to this critical endeavor is ensured by creating a NELI / NIIP Committee of Navajo Nation officials.
+The following appoints the Council hereby officials to the NELI / NIIP Committee: all Council Delegates who officially serve on the Eastern Navajo Land Commission and all Council Delegates who represent Chapters that contain NIIP lands: - 2.
+The NELI / NIIP Committee shall sunset on the last day of the 22nd Navajo Nation Council.
 If there continues to be a need for a NELI / NIIP Committee, at its first meeting, regular or special, the 23rd Navajo Nation Council shall appoint a NELI / NIIP Committee.
 That NELI / NIIP Committee shall sunset on the last day of the 23rd Navajo Nation Council.
 This appointment process for the NELI/NIIP Committee shall continue in a like manner through successive Navajo Nation Councils until the Council determines that the final terms and conditions necessary for the Nation to obtain authorization and funding for the construction and rehabilitation of the NIIP are reached or that a NELI / NIIP Committee is no longer needed.

-- The NELI / NIIP Committee is authorized to negotiate 3. the terms and conditions necessary for the Nation to authorization and funding for construction, rehabilitation, and maintenance of the The NELI / NIIP Committee is authorized to recommend approval of final terms and conditions to the Navajo Nation Council.
-While the Navajo Nation Council reserves to itself the authority to give final approval to any terms and conditions, if in judgment of the NELI / NIIP Committee, circumstances outside the control of the NELI / NIIP Committee arise such that it should be delegated the authority to approve a final resolution, the NELI / NIIP Committee shall seek such delegated authority from the Navajo Nation Council as soon as the NELI / NIIP Committee becomes aware of such circumstances. - 4.
-The Navajo Nation's approval of final terms and conditions shall be made only after appropriate due diligence. - The Navajo Nation Council recognizes that reaching 5. the necessary terms and conditions will involve many complex issues and that the NELI / NIIP Committee must have substantive technical support in order to effectively negotiate and recommend final terms and conditions.
+- The NELI / NIIP Committee is authorized to negotiate 3. the terms and conditions necessary for the Nation to authorization and funding obtain for future construction, rehabilitation, and maintenance of the The NELI / NIIP Committee is authorized to NIIP. recommend approval of final terms and conditions to the Navajo Nation Council.
+While the Navajo Nation Council reserves to itself the authority to give final approval to any terms and conditions, if in judgment of the NELI Committee, / NIIP the circumstances outside the control of the NELI / NIIP Committee arise such that it should be delegated the authority to approve a final resolution, the NELI / NIIP Committee shall seek such delegated authority from the Navajo Nation Council as soon as the NELI / NIIP Committee becomes aware of such circumstances. - The Navajo Nation's approval of final terms and conditions shall be made only after appropriate due diligence. - The Navajo Nation Council recognizes that reaching 5. the necessary terms and conditions will involve many complex issues and that the NELI / NIIP Committee must have substantive technical support in order to effectively negotiate and recommend final terms and conditions.
 The Navajo Nation Council hereby creates the NELI / NIIP Technical Support Team.
-The NELI / NIIP Technical Support Team will consist of the Assistant Attorney General for the Department of Justice Natural Resources Unit, the Eastern Navajo Land Commission legal counsel, and Navajo Nation employees and consultants who have expertise in the substantive areas of finance, oil and production, large irrigation farming projects, and any other substantive areas deemed necessary to provide substantive technical support to the NELI/ NIIP Team.
-At its first meeting, the NELI/NIIP Committee will identify by position title all other persons who shall serve on the NELI/NIIP Technical Support Team.
+The NELI / NIIP Technical Support Team will consist of the Assistant Attorney General for the Department of Justice Natural Resources Unit, the Eastern Navajo Land Commission legal counsel, and Navajo Nation employees and consultants who have expertise in the substantive areas of finance, oil and qas production, large irrigation farming projects, and any other substantive areas deemed necessary to provide substantive technical support to the NELI/ At its first meeting, the NELI/NIIP NIIP Team.
+Committee will identify by position title all other persons who shall serve on the NELI/NIIP Technical Support Team.